 This is the most important part of the process because a doctor can’t inject your knee just anywhere.
 The injection must go into the part of your knee with the arthritis, or you’ll never feel relief.

 4) The Injection

 Once the needle has been inserted into the knee, a contrast dye confirms the correct placement by showing up on the x-ray.
 If the dye shows the needle was not in the right place, the physician can make small adjustments in the placement of the needle to ensure proper placement prior to injecting the medicine.
 Depending upon your knee specifically and the specialized treatment you receive, your knee might need to be drained of excess fluid before the medication is added.

 After the needle is removed, the doctor places a small bandage over the injection site.
 Patients are able to stand and walk immediately after the injection and can drive themselves home.
 For 24-48 hours, we recommend taking it easy with prolonged standing, walking, or heavy exercises.
 Normal daily activity is fine as long as it is nothing excessive.
 It can take a few days or even a few weeks for you to feel pain relief following the injection(s).

 Knee Injections Are a Safe And Proven Solution For Pain Relief

 Whether steroid(cortisone) or viscosupplementation, knee injections can provide quick and often lasting relief of knee pain.
 These treatments are covered by most major insurance companies and even Medicare, if you qualify.

 Knee Injections Help

+It is not too late to discover treatment options.
+Find out how you can get relief from knee or joint pain now.
 If you’d like to know more about Knee Injections in Philadelphia, PA and how they might help you, contact or knee doctor in from the Premier Osteoarthritis Centers of Pennsylvania.